Chart Color Schemes

 Wongawilli is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Wongawilli, as evaluated at the latest Census held on 28 August 2016, comprised 99.2% houses and 0.8% other dwellings such as semi-detached homes, apartments, or 'other' dwellings.
-This compares to Non-Metro NSW's structure of 82.6% houses and 17.4% other dwellings.
-Home ownership in Wongawilli was at 13.1%, with mortgaged dwellings accounting for 77.0% and rented dwellings making up 9.9%.
-The median monthly mortgage repayment in the area was $2,600, exceeding Non-Metro NSW's average of $1,733.
-Meanwhile, the median weekly rent figure stood at $600, compared to Non-Metro NSW's $330.
-Nationally, Wongawilli's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The dwelling structure in Wongawilli, as assessed in the latest Census, consisted of 99.2% houses and 0.8% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Wongawilli stood at 13.1%, with mortgaged dwellings at 77.0% and rented ones at 9.9%.
+The median monthly mortgage repayment was $2,600, surpassing the Regional NSW average of $1,733.
+The median weekly rent in Wongawilli was recorded at $600, compared to Regional NSW's $330.
+Nationally, Wongawilli's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing